nickhe-ntnu/Meal-Planning-Java/README.md

 │                                   └── UnitConverterTest.java
 ```

-[//]: # (TODO: Describe the structure of your project here.
-How have you used packages in your structure.
-Where are all sourcefiles stored.
-Where are all JUnit-test classes stored. etc.)
+In a Maven project, the source code and unit tests are kept in different directories.
+The source code is located in `src/main`, while test code is located in `src/test`.

-The project is divided into two parts, package `user` && `util`.
+Project source code is divided into two parts, package `user` && `util`.

-* In the package `user` you can find all relevant classes that are connected with class User.
+* In the package `user` you can find all the relevant classes that have dependency on the `User` class.
-* In the package `util` you can find all the related classed related to the application's helper class and command
+* In the package `util` you can find all the application's helper class and command
   layer.

 ## Link to repository